-respectively, where $n_{\boldsymbol{k}}^{\mu}(\hat{\mathbf{e}}_\alpha)$ are the occupation numbers that depend on the polarization vector $\hat{\mathbf{e}}_{\alpha}$ and $\langle s_{\boldsymbol{k},\mu}^{y}\rangle$ the spin expectation values, as defined in Sec. \ref{ch:section2}.
-Note that the excited spin polarization is an essentially non-equilibrium quantity as it arises only from excited carriers above the Fermi energy.
-The total spin polarization can only be changed via the presence of SOC-induced spin mixing in the electronic states connected by an optical transition.
+where $n_{\boldsymbol{k}}^{\mu}(\hat{\mathbf{e}}_\alpha)$ are the carrier distributions created by the optical pulse with polarization vector $\hat{\mathbf{e}}_{\alpha}$.
+Further, the spin expectation values $\langle s_{\boldsymbol{k},\mu}^{y}\rangle$ were introduced in Sec.~\ref{ch:section2}.
+The excited spin polarization arises exclusively from the pulse-excited population of electronic states above the Fermi energy and is therefore essentially a non-equilibrium quantity.
+Note that the total spin polarization can only be changed in the presence of SOC-induced spin mixing in the electronic states connected by an optical transition.

-To investigate the distinctive properties of the \emph{bulk} altermagnet we focus on two distinct directions in the Brillouin Zone.
-First we will discuss a setup with the laser pulse being oriented along the $[001]$-direction of the crystal, where the plane perpedicular to that direction shows a spin texture in reciprocal space that is divided by the nodal planes into six triangular areas (cf. Fig.~\ref{fig:fig1}d).
-We study an above-gap excitation with a photon energy of $3.75\;\mathrm{eV}>1.44\;\mathrm{eV}=E_{\mathrm{gap}}$ and an excitation angle of $\alpha=0^{\circ}$ (purple polarization vector).
-Fig.~\ref{fig:fig2}b shows the computed electronic distribution in this plane in the first conduction band.
-The color code for the occupation ranges from zero excited carriers in white to an occupation of 0.5 or more indicated by red, the nodal planes are highlighted by the black lines.
-The electronic distribution shows a highly anisotropic excitation pattern.
-Note that opposite areas exhibit identical electron distribution functions, i.e., $n(k_x,k_y,k_z)=n(-k_x,-k_y,k_z)$.
+We focus next on two representative directions in the BZ, which are shown in Figs.~\ref{fig:fig1}(d) and (e) to illustrate the distinctive optical responses of a g-wave \emph{bulk} altermagnet.
+First we investigate the case of normal incidence when the propagation direction of the laser pulse is oriented along the $[001]$-direction of the crystal.
+In order provide a simple picture of this case, we examine the spin cut of the plane perpendicular to the incident direction, which is divided by the nodal planes into six triangular areas, cf.~Fig.~\ref{fig:fig1}(d).
+We assume an above-gap excitation with a photon energy of $3.75\;\mathrm{eV}>1.44\;\mathrm{eV}=E_{\mathrm{gap}}$ and an excitation angle of $\alpha=0^{\circ}$ (purple polarization vector).
+Figure~\ref{fig:fig2}(b) shows the computed pulse-excited electronic distribution in this plane in the first conduction band.
+The color code for the excited carrier occupation numbers ranges from zero in white to 0.5 or more indicated by red, the nodal planes are highlighted by black lines.
+The electronic distributions are highly anisotropic and opposite areas in a perpendicular plane exhibit identical electron distribution functions, i.e., $n(k_x,k_y,k_z)=n(-k_x,-k_y,k_z)$.

-Combined with the spin texture of the corresponding band, shown in Fig. \ref{fig:fig2}c, this results in a vanishing \emph{excited} spin polarization.
-Figure~\ref{fig:fig3}a i) shows that the same behavior occurs for all excitation angles $\alpha$ for this particular incident direction of $\theta=0^{\circ}$.
-Therefore, it is not possible to excite a spin polarization with a laser pulse in $[001]$-direction, which already highlights an significant difference of $\alpha$-MnTe compared to the planar d-wave altermagnets RuO$_2$ and KRu$_4$O$_8$ \cite{weber_optics_ruo2}.